 Event Target for Splunk

-In order to be able to use the TriggerMesh event target for Splunk, and administrator must:
+In order to be able to use the TriggerMesh event Target for Splunk, an administrator must:

 - Enable the HTTP Event Collector data input in the Splunk installation.